By: David Vera (Translated by Allison Párraga)

 Mothers can express their opinion and their discomfort in an assertive way, they can say “NO” to requests or offers of help that may make them uncomfortable.

-In conclusion, a mother is well informed of her needs, is confident in herself, and perceives herself as a person capable of making decisions about vital issues, intending to be herself and feel comfortable.
+In conclusion, a mother is a person well informed of her needs, is self-confident and perceives herself to be an individual capable of making her own decision about vital issues with the objective of being herself and being happy.